Skip to content

 agentlock install

 Interactive multi-select.
 Posts to /v1/install/plan, renders the diff, applies on confirm.
-Real install paths live for Claude Code (HTTP hooks) and Codex CLI (TOML hooks).
+Real install paths live for Claude Code, Codex CLI, Cursor, and Gemini CLI.

 Tamper-evident ledger